How Truck Dispatchers Get Paid?

 However, there is a huge flaw with this strategy.
 What if your client is not using a factoring company and bills brokers directly?
 What if your client has already signed up with a different factoring company, which does not offer a partnership opportunity to the dispatchers?
 Switching from one factoring company to another is not really that easy.
 While getting paid through a factoring company may sound like an attractive opportunity, in reality, it will be very difficult to implement, especially when you are working with many different clients.
 So what is the optimal solution for getting paid?
 In my experience, you should just bill or charge your clients directly for the services you have provided.
 For example, when you're getting your taxes done, your accountant just charges you for tax preparation.
 You should do pretty much the same.
 You have done a service and now you’re billing or charging your client for the service you have provided.
 It's that simple.

 However, you might also be asking, “Well, how do I collect this money for my client?”
 In our training, we discuss many different ways you can get paid.
 One of them is the good old, send out an invoice to your client.
 However, it has a pretty big flaw of you potentially not getting paid while still providing a dispatching service to this client.
 So you may want to utilize a more modern version of invoicing, which is sending out the digital invoice.
 Your client will receive an email, can click on the link and make a payment, and you will immediately know if you got paid or not.
 This way, you will not be providing the service.
 If you're not being paid, the disadvantage of this strategy is that your client may get annoyed by you sending them a link every week and then possibly having to input their payment information to get you paid.
-Here, you can offer them a better solution and have them sign a credit card authorization form where you keep their credit card information on file and charge them on a weekly basis for the services you have provided.
+Here, you can offer them a better solution and have them sign a credit card authorization form where you keep their credit card information on file and charge them on a weekly basis with Virtual Terminal for the services you have provided.
 They don't have to do anything and you know you will get paid.
 You remain in control of your receivables.

 By the way, if you are one of our students, you can reach out to our support team, describe your situation, and we will advise you on the best possible way to set up your receivables again, based on your individual situation.
 With all that being said, I want you to take away one simple but very important point: You, as an independent truck dispatcher, should not get involved in the financial flow between freight brokers and trucking companies.
 You should be just charging for the dispatching service you have provided, nothing more, nothing less.